gardener/gardener/docs/concepts/controller-manager.md

 This reconciler is responsible for maintaining shoot clusters based on the time window defined in their `.spec.maintenance.timeWindow`.
 It might auto-update the Kubernetes version or the operating system versions specified in the worker pools (`.spec.provider.workers`).
-It could also add some operation or task annotations, read more [here](../usage/shoot_maintenance.md).
+It could also add some operation or task annotations.
+For more information, see [Shoot Maintenance](../usage/shoot_maintenance.md).

 #### "Quota" Reconciler

 This reconciler might auto-delete shoot clusters in case their referenced `SecretBinding` is itself referencing a `Quota` with `.spec.clusterLifetimeDays != nil`.
-If the shoot cluster is older than the configured lifetime then it gets deleted.
+If the shoot cluster is older than the configured lifetime, then it gets deleted.
 It maintains the expiration time of the `Shoot` in the value of the `shoot.gardener.cloud/expiration-timestamp` annotation.
 This annotation might be overridden, however only by at most twice the value of the `.spec.clusterLifetimeDays`.